yabwon/SAS_PACKAGES/packages/baseplus.md

 This approach reduces some limitations the LDSN has.

-The **additional** feature of the `%LDSNM()` is that when the macro is called a global macrovariable, which name is the same as hashed dataset name, is created.
+The **additional** feature of the `%LDSNM()` is that when the macro is called a global macro variable, which name is the same as hashed dataset name, is created.
-The macrovariable value is the text of the argument of the macro.
+The macro variable value is the text of the argument of the macro.
 For example the following macro call:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~sas